xero/resume/README.md

 ## Project Structure

-The project root contains configuration files for the development and build environment, as well as, two folders.
+The project root contains configuration files for the development and build environment, as well as, two folders:

 - **Sources** `src/` contains the project source files, including images, fonts, [scripts](src/ui/app.js), and [style sheets](src/ui/site.css).
 - **Distribution** `dist/` (generated at build time) the complete, compiled and minified, production files.